savedra1/clipse/README.md

 Every system/window manager is different and hard to determine exactly how to achieve the more ‘GUI-like’ behaviour.
 If using something not mentioned above, just refer to your systems documentation to find how to:

 - Run the `clipse -listen` / `clipse --listen-shell` command on startup
-- Bind the `clipse $PPID` command to a key that opens a terminal session (ideally in a window)
+- Bind the `clipse` command to a key that opens a terminal session (ideally in a window)

+If you're not calling `clipse` with a command like `exec <terminal name> -e sh -c` and want to force the terminal window to close on selection of an item, use the `-fc` arg to pass in the `$PPID` variable so the program can force kill the shell session.
+EG `clipse -fc $PPID`. _Note that the $PPID variable is not available in every terminal environment, like fish terminal where you'd need to use $fish_pid instead._

 ## Configuration

-System configuration is still quite limited in `clipse`, however this will change as `clipse` evolves and grows.
+The configuration capabilities of `clipse` will change as `clipse` evolves and grows.
 Currently, clipse supports the following configuration:
 - Setting custom paths for:
   - The clipboard history file
   - The clipboard binaries directory (copied images and other binary data is stored in here)
   - The clipboard UI theme file
 - Setting a custom max history limit
+- Custom themes

 `clipse` looks for a base config file in `$HOME/.config/clipse/config.json`, and creates a default file if it does not find anything.
 The default config looks like this:
 ```json